tythegoat1/MyQuizApplication/README.md

 # MyQuizApplication

-In this project, I create a quiz where I ask a series of questions about android studio.
+In this project, I create a quiz where I ask a series of questions about android studio, anf test the users knowledge on different features in Android Studio.
 Over 6o percent is a pass.